ryanfiller/portfolio-svelte/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/60054267-354c-4772-8941-db16095fee82/deploy-status)](https://app.netlify.com/sites/ryanfiller-gatsby/deploys)

-I use Netlify for hosting, NetlifyCMS for content management, and Netlify Large Media as my image CDN.
-I also *only* use Netlify Analytics on the site to anonymously track how many visitors my site gets.
+I use [Netlify](https://www.netlify.com/) for hosting, [NetlifyCMS](https://www.netlifycms.org/) for content management, and [Netlify Large Media](https://www.netlify.com/products/large-media/) as my image transformer and CDN.

+## I like Your Privacy!
+This site contains no invasive analtyics tracking.
+It uses  [Netlify Analytics](https://www.netlify.com/products/analytics/) on the site to anonymously track how many server requests are made, and [GoatCounter](https://www.goatcounter.com/) to see what browsers and screen sizes people are using.

 ## Roadmap